corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/performance-testing/performance-results.md

 ## Comparing Corda Enterprise 4.3 vs Corda Enterprise 4.6

 This section contains a comparative analysis between Corda Enterprise 4.3 and Corda Enterprise 4.6, with a main focus on the parallelisation improvements introduced in version 4.5.
 The analysis also covers some of the improvements introduced in version 4.4.
 The features discussed are listed below:
-* the batched transaction resolution, introduced in version 4.4.
+* The batched transaction resolution, introduced in version 4.4.
-* the new Artemis tuning options (`brokerConnectionTtlCheckIntervalMs` and `journalBufferTimeout`), introduced in version 4.4.
+* The new Artemis tuning options (`brokerConnectionTtlCheckIntervalMs` and `journalBufferTimeout`), introduced in version 4.4.
-* the new `sendAll` API for sending messages to multiple parties in a more efficient way.
+* The new `sendAll` API for sending messages to multiple parties in a more efficient way.
-* the p2p message compression, introduced in version 4.5.
+* The p2p message compression, introduced in version 4.5.
-* the parallelised flows (`CollectSignaturesFlow`, `FinalityFlow`), introduced in version 4.5.
+* The parallelised flows (`CollectSignaturesFlow`, `FinalityFlow`), introduced in version 4.5.

 ### Test setup